 As a minimum, the data should be made available to the community in an easily accessible way and be used for awareness-raising purposes, for the community members to understand their rights.

-The Indigenous Navigator templates for calculating the index value of the responses from the Community Questionnaire can be used to make graphic depictions of the data, which are easy to present and understand.
+The Indigenous Navigator Community index can be used to make graphic depictions of the data, which are easy to present and understand.